partridgep/ice-cream-project/README.md

 Once a user is logged in, they have access to the 'Add New Ice Cream' form.
 They will be prompted to enter fields with the necessary information.

-In case they want to add another flavor or another brand of other existing ice creams, we render those other properties as input options in a dropdown menu:
+In case they want to add another flavor or brand of other existing ice creams, we render those other properties as input options in a dropdown menu:

 ![image](https://i.imgur.com/Rjs9bC6.png)